wagtail/wagtail/docs/topics/writing_templates.md

 The data/content entered into each page is accessed/output through Django's `{{ double-brace }}` notation.
 Each field from the model must be accessed by prefixing `page.`. e.g the page title `{{ page.title }}` or another field `{{ page.author }}`.

-A custom variable name can be :attr:`configured on the page model <wagtail.models.Page.context_object_name>`.
+A custom variable name can be configured on the page model {attr}`wagtail.models.Page.context_object_name`.
 If a custom name is defined, `page` is still available for use in shared templates.

 Additionally `request.` is available and contains Django's request object.